project-janus-3/company-connector/index.md

 The top-level directory structure is:

 ```
 .github        # holds the GitHub Continuous Integration action and Issue template.
-app/        # holds the Meteor application sources
 config/        # holds configuration files, such as settings.development.json
 doc/           # holds developer documentation, user guides, etc.
+prisma/        # holds the Prisma ORM schema and seed.ts files.
+public/        # holds the public images.
+src/           # holds the application files.
+tests/         # holds the Playwright acceptance tests.
+.eslintrc.json # The ESLint configuration.
-.gitignore  # don't commit IntelliJ project files, node_modules, and settings.production.json
+.gitignore     # don't commit VSCode settings files, node_modules, and settings.production.json
 ```

-This structure separates documentation files (such as screenshots) and configuration files (such as the settings files) from the actual Meteor application.
+This structure separates documentation files (such as screenshots) and configuration files (such as the settings files) from the actual Next.js application.

-The app/ directory has this structure:
+The src/ directory has this structure:

 ```
-.deploy/
-  .gitignore     # don't commit mup.js or settings.json
+app/
+  add/       # The add route
+    page.tsx # The Add Stuff Page
+  admin/
+    page.tsx # The Admin Page
+  api/auth/[...nextauth]/
+    route.ts # The NextAuth configuration
+  auth/
+    change-password/
+      page.tsx # The Change Password Page
+    signin/
+      page.tsx # The Sign In Page
+    signout/
+      page.tsx # The Sign Out Page
+    signup/
+      page.tsx # The Sign Up / Register Page
+  edit/
+    page.tsx # The Edit Stuff Page
+  list/
+    page.tsx # The List Stuff Page
+  not-authorized/
+    page.tsx # The Not Authorized Page
-  mup.sample.js  # sample mup.js file used for deploying the application
+  layout.tsx # The layout of the application
-  settings.sample.json # sample settings file

-client/
-  main.html      # The boilerplate HTML with a "root" div to be manipulated by React.
-  main.js        # import startup files.

-imports/
-  api/           # Define collections
+  page.tsx   # The Landing Page
+  providers.tsx # Session providers.

+components/
+  AddStuffForm.tsx   # The React Hook Form for adding stuff.
+  EditStuffForm.tsx  # The Edit Stuff Form.
+  Footer.tsx         # The application footer.
+  LoadingSpinner.tsx # Indicates working.
-    stuff/       # The Stuffs collection definition
+  Navbar.tsx         # The application navbar.
-  startup/       # Define code to run when system starts up (client-only, server-only, both)
-    client/
-    server/
-  ui/
-    components/  # Contains page elements, some of which could appear on multiple pages.
-    layouts/     # Contains top-level layout (<App> component).
-    pages/       # Contains components for each page.

-node_modules/    # managed by npm

-public/          # static assets (like images) can go here.

-server/
-   main.js       # import the server-side js files.
+  StuffItem.tsx      # Row in the list stuff page.
+  StuffItemAdmin.tsx # Row in the admin list stuff page.

+lib/
+  dbActions.ts         # Functions to manipulate the Postgres database.
+  page-protections.ts  # Functions to check for logged in users and their roles.
+  prisma.ts            # Singleton Prisma client.
+  validationSchemas.ts # Yup schemas for validating forms.

-tests/           # testcafe acceptance tests.
+tests/           # playwright acceptance tests.
 ```

-### Import conventions

-This system adheres to the Meteor guideline of putting all application code in the imports/ directory, and using client/main.js and server/main.js to import the code appropriate for the client and server in an appropriate order.

 ### Application functionality

-The application implements a simple CRUD application for managing "Stuff", which is a Mongo Collection consisting of a name (String), a quantity (Number), a condition (one of 'excellent', 'good', 'fair', or 'poor') and an owner.
+The application implements a simple CRUD application for managing "Stuff", which is a PostgreSQL table consisting of a name (String), a quantity (Number), a condition (one of 'excellent', 'good', 'fair', or 'poor') and an owner.

 By default, each user only sees the Stuff that they have created.
 However, the settings file enables you to define default accounts.
 If you define a user with the role "admin", then that user gets access to a special page which lists all the Stuff defined by all users.